Photo by Whitehall Estate

 Not asking a question at the end of your message.

 If you want to get a reply to your message, ask one question.
 Don’t ask everything you need to know, all at once.
 That’s not how a conversation goes.
-With real conversation, you ask a question, then wait for the answer (which is why my new sales book is called “Shut Up and Sell More Weddings & Events”).
+With real conversation, you ask a question, then wait for the answer (which is why one of my books is called “Shut Up and Sell More Weddings & Events”).
 If you ask a question in your email and then write another paragraph or two, you’ve buried it, so couples aren’t likely to respond.
 If you end your email with a period or exclamation point, that’s the end of the conversation.
 If you ask them five questions, they’re likely to not answer them all.
 Ask one question, then wait for an answer.
 Then, ask another question, the way you would if you were on the phone or in person.

-If you’re losing many sales based on price, then you should consider putting pricing information on your site and storefront.
+If you’re losing many sales based on price, then you should consider putting pricing information on your site and Storefront.
 Most couples want to see pricing before even reaching out to a vendor, according to WedInsights.
 A realistic price range is my favorite, but not putting anything will invite everyone to inquire.
 If you have something for everyone, that’s great.
 But if you don’t, then putting a price range will help them filter.
 Just remember that every time you get an inquiry you should be happy.
 That’s a strong buying signal, even when the couple asks about price (which couples often do, because they don’t know what else to ask).
 Help prospective couples continue their journey towards hiring you by being the first—and best—at replying and having a conversation.